-Blaine graduates Magna Cum Laude with a BA in Film and Media Studies having spent five semesters on the Dean’s List.
-After graduation, Blaine will attend University of Southern California for a MFA in Film and TV Production.
+Blaine graduates magna cum laude with a BA in film and media studies having spent five semesters on the Dean’s List.
+After graduation, Blaine will attend University of Southern California for an MFA in film and TV production.
 She was awarded the George Lucas Scholarship, which seeks to support the perspectives of artists from communities that are largely overlooked and promote fair representation of minorities in the entertainment industry.
 Blaine looks forward to using her voice to create bold female-driven Latinx stories that can bring about meaningful positive social change.

 “When I’m not making my next film, I’m probably in a jungle somewhere in the world having solo backpacked to 19 countries in Central America, Europe, and Asia.” – Blaine Morris

 Rubén Darío Ordoñez-Parra was born in the rural outskirts of Cali, Colombia.
 He and his parents immigrated to the United States in 1998.
 He has lived in Jersey City, NJ for the past 20 years.
 In the fall of his senior year of high school, Ordonez enlisted into the United States Marine Corps and left for Marine Corps Recruit Depot in Parris Island, SC.